ppprakhar/show-language-counts-for-polylang/README.md

-# Polylang Language Counts
+# Show Language Counts for Polylang

-A tiny helper plugin for WordPress + Polylang.
+A tiny helper plugin for WordPress + Polylang (unofficial helper).

 SEO: A lightweight WordPress plugin that adds Polylang language-wise post counts for Posts, Products, Pages, and custom post types.
 Supports WooCommerce and multisite.